-Use Form 8839 to figure the amount of your adoption credit and any employer-provided adoption benefits you can exclude from your income.
+Use Form 8839 Qualified Adoption Expenses to figure the amount of your adoption credit and any employer-provided adoption benefits you can exclude from your income.
 You can claim both the credit and the exclusion for expenses of adopting an eligible child.

-IRS Instructions for Form 8839 Qualified Adoption Expenses:
+Per IRS Instructions for Form 8839 Qualified Adoption Expenses, on page 1:

 Adoption credit.
-Use Form 8839, Part II, to figure the adoption credit you can take on Form 1040, line 53 or Form 1040NR, line 50.
+Use Form 8839, Part II, to figure the adoption credit you can take on Schedule 3 (Form 1040), line 6.
 Check box c on that line and enter “8839” in the space next to box c.
-You may be able to take this credit in 2013 if any of the following statements are true.
+You may be able to take this credit in 2020 if any of the following statements are true.

-Employer-Provided Adoption Benefits.
 In most cases, employer-provided adoption benefits are amounts your employer paid directly to either you or a third party for qualified adoption expenses under a qualified adoption assistance program.
-But see Child with special needs in the IRS Instructions for Form 8839.
+But see Child with special needs.

 A qualified adoption assistance program is a separate written plan set up by an employer to provide adoption assistance to its employees.
 For more details, see Pub.
-15-B, Employer's Tax Guide to Fringe Benefits.
+15-B.

 Employer-provided adoption benefits should be shown in box 12 of your Form(s) W-2 with code T. Your salary may have been reduced to pay these benefits.
 You may also be able to exclude amounts not shown in box 12 of your Form W-2 if all of the following apply.